About the Everest Base Camp Trek

 - Please provide us with a copy of your passport at the booking stage, as we require this for domestic flight booking.

-- Meals on the trek are included in the price.
+- Main CourseMeals on the trek are included in the price.
 This does not include hot or cold drinks, alcohol, or extra snacks.
 In Kathmandu, breakfast is included, but not lunch or dinner.

 - There are extra expenses for hot showers ($3 to $5) and charging your battery ($1 to $3).

 - You can buy a wifi card in Lukla or Namche Bazaar at http://everestlink.com.np/ for $25.
-10 or 20 GB of data are provided for use over 30 days in the Everest Region.
+10 or 20 GB of data is provided for use over 30 days in the Everest Region.
 We cannot guarantee the wifi quality – it will depend on the weather and location.

 - Drones are not permitted unless you have a special permit to fly them in the Everest Region.
 This is because there are many unscheduled helicopter flights in the sky.
 It is tricky to obtain permission, so leave it at home unless you need a drone.